 It is I, a paying member of Rush 24-7, filling in for Rush.

-And the phone number, as you know, is 1-800-282-2882.
+It's open line Friday, and the phone number, as you know, is 1-800-282-2882.

-I've mentioned this once before that when I fill in on this show, I keep on the broadcast table in front of me a copy of Saul Olinski's Rules for Radicals.
+I've mentioned this once before, that when I fill in on this show, I keep on the broadcast table in front of me a copy of Saul Olinski's Rules for Radicals.

 And I do that deliberately.